Getting Started With NSX ALB: Part-3-NSX-T Integration

 Navigate to Infrastructure > Clouds and edit the NSX-T Cloud instance.

-Under IPAM profile, select the profile which we created in the previous step and hit save.
+Under the IPAM profile, select the profile that we created in the previous step and hit save.

 And that completes the integration between Avi Controller and NSX-T.

-In the next post of this series, I will demonstrate a very basic load balancing functionality of Avi where I will load balance 2 apache servers that are connected to the overlay segment.
+In the next post of this series, I will demonstrate the load-balancing functionality of Avi, where I will load balance 2 Apache servers that are connected to the overlay segment.